BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ### Map Creation From a Height Map

-A height map is an image file, usually with grey colors only (from black to white), where each pixel color holds the point altitude: the brighter, the higher.
+A height map is an image file, usually with grey colors only (from black to white), where each pixel color holds the point elevation: the brighter, the higher.
 Example file: https://www.babylonjs.com/assets/heightMap.png

 Like the BJS `MeshBuilder` class provides a method to create a mesh from a height map, the Dynamic Terrain provides a static method to generate a data map from a height map.